rbarker-dev/hedera-audit-setup/audit_template.md

 - [ ] Code Coverage Reporting - Configure codecov on the repository
 - [ ] CodeQL is enabled on the repository
 - [ ] `npx playwright install deps` is used to install OS dependencies instead of `aptitude`

-- [ ] Code Formatting
+### Code Formatting
-  - [ ] ESLint rules are applied to the codebase
+  - [ ] NodeJS Projects use ESLint/Prettier formatting
-  - [ ] Prettier Formatting rules are applied to the codebase
+  - [ ] Java Projects use Checkstyle/Spotless formatting

 ## Non-Administrative Audit Criteria